Almond Flour Banana Muffins

 Nutrition information is automatically calculated, so should only be used as an approximation.

-How to Make Almond Flour Banana Muffins Step-by-Step
+How to Make Almond Flour Banana Muffins Step by Step

+Gather the ingredients: Gather all the ingredients together.
 Preheat your oven to 350°F. Line a muffin tin with paper liners or lightly grease it with melted coconut oil.

-Divide the batter evenly among the prepared muffin cups (about 82g per cup).
+Fill the muffin tin: Divide the batter evenly among the prepared muffin cups (about 82g per cup).

-Bake in the preheated oven for 18-20 minutes, or until the muffins are golden on top and a toothpick inserted into the center comes out clean.
+Bake the muffins: Bake in the preheated oven for 18-20 minutes, or until the muffins are golden on top and a toothpick inserted into the center comes out clean.

 Has anyone tried using an egg replacer in this recipe?